pjakobi/my-slapd/README.md

 ## Installing openldap
 Normally, it becomes as simple as runing `yum localinstall comtics-slapd-version.noarch.rpm`....
-Important security notice : it is highly recommended to remove the /etc/ldap.secret file once installation is succesful.
+Important security notice :
+-it is highly recommended to remove the /etc/ldap.secret file once installation is succesful.
+-also, change the default password for the config and mdb database.
+Normally, you should use an encrypted password (see `man slappasswd` or use a GUI such as Apache Directory Studio).